This page explains how you can manage your error groups in Error Reporting.

 To unmute an error group, deselect its resolution status type from the same Resolution status panel.

-To view or change the issue(s) associated with an error group, click on the bug icon next to each row in your list:
+To view the issues associated with an error group, click the link icon link:

-If the error group is not yet associated with an issue URL, clicking on the bug icon will open a Link an issue URL to this error panel, where you can type in the appropriate URL.
+If the error group isn't associated with an issue URL, clicking on the add icon add opens a Link an issue URL to this error panel, where you can enter a URL.

 Error Reporting can notify you when new errors occur and when errors that have been marked Resolved reoccur.
-To learn more, see Email and mobile notifications.
+To learn more, and for instructions on setting notifications, see Configure and manage notifications.

 gcloud tool or the REST API.